Our Changing Climate Panel - Tree Edition

 Thursday, August 16 | 8:30AM - 9:30AM

-Learn from one of the green industry's top climate scientists, Dan Herms, and a regional tree expert, Shawn Kingzette from Davey Tree in Chicago.
+Learn from one of the green industry's top climate scientists, Dan Herms, a regional tree expert, Shawn Kingzette from Davey Tree in Chicago, and Philip Douglam, Curator of Woody Plants from Chicago Botanic Garden.
 In this panel discussion, members will be armed with the data they need to craft topical, science-based communications on gardening as the landscape shifts.
 Specifically, we’ll zero in on how temperature, droughts and our atmospheric CO2 concentration are affecting our planet’s trees.
 Despite this alteration, trees also have the potential to sequester carbon and could help mitigate climate change.

 Herms has more than 30 years of experience and leadership in arboreta and academia.
 In 1984, he started his career as the director of pest management at Dow Gardens in Midland, Mich.
 In his time at Dow Gardens, he designed its research program, laboratory facilities and managed all integrated pest management programs.
 Most recently, Herms served as a professor and chair in the department of entomology at The Ohio State University.